stephengold/FuzeCreek/README.md

     + Microsoft Windows
     + the [NetBeans] integrated development environment

-I am grateful to [Github] for providing free hosting for the FuzeCreek Project and many other open-source projects.
+I am grateful to [GitHub] for providing free hosting for the FuzeCreek Project and many other open-source projects.

 I'm also grateful to my dear Holly, for keeping me sane.